aws-amplify/docs/docs/sdk/storage/fragments/ios/graphql-api.md

 and run `amplify push` to update the AppSync backend resource, remember to choose `udpate API.swift` when `Amplify CLI` prompts the choice

-The AWS AppSync SDK doesn't take a direct dependency on the AWS SDK for S3, but takes in `AWSS3TransferUtility` and `AWSS3PresignedURLClient` clients as part of `AWSAppSyncClientConfiguration`.
-The code generator used above for generating the API generates the S3 wrappers required to use the previous clients in code.
-To generate the wrappers, pass the `--add-s3-wrapper` flag while running the code generator tool.
+The AWS AppSync SDK doesn't take a direct dependency on the AWS SDK for S3, but takes in `AWSS3TransferUtility`.
 You will also need to take a dependency on the `AWSS3` SDK.
 You can do that by updating your Podfile:

 ```ruby
   target: 'PostsApp' do